matrix-org/matrix-spec-proposals/proposals/3970-device-scope-txnid.md

 n.b. not all `PUT` endpoints contribute to the table but I think the high-volume ones do

-As such, the widening of the scope from token to device should not have caused any issues during the periods sampled.
+This suggests that the widening of the scope from token to device would not have caused any issues during the periods sampled.

 For reference the following is the schema of the `event_txn_id` table: